-9.13.1 GCPay: Use of the web-based service, GCPay, for all pool-funded projects that include funds provided by the Six-Year Capital Outlay Plan Advisory Committee is mandatory.
-At this time, the use of GCPay is not used for other state projects or University developed projects.
+9.13.1 GCPay: Use of the web-based service, GCPay, for all pool-funded projects that include funds provided by the Six-Year Capital Outlay Plan Advisory Committee is optional.
+At this time, the use of GCPay is not used for other state projects, University developed projects, or Mason Foundation projects.
 The monthly fee for using this system is paid by the project General Contractor.
 Payment requests for General Contractors and A/Es, and all project costs (equipment, testing, moving, move coordination, etc.), shall be accounted for in this system.
 Training on the use of the system is available from GCPay at www.gcpay.com.
 Access to and instructions for the use of the GCPay statewide contract are available at the Department of General Services website.